 - Experiential Learning in the Classroom, by Scott D. Wurdlinger

-While teaching Visual Art in Slovakia, I learned and practiced in the grade school and high school classroom Choice Based method and Studio Thinking (@project zero, createquity), or Teaching for Artistic Behaviours (TAB).
-They both apply a combination of common studio practices, demonstration/lecture, student-work-in-progress, and feedback/critique, and includes the 8 Habits of Mind based on research done in successful art classrooms across America.
-I carried this experience forward to apply in other educational settings.
+While teaching Visual Art in an American International School in Slovakia, I learned and practiced Teaching for Artistic Behaviors (TAB).
+This is based on artists studio practices, demonstration/lecture, student-work-in-progress, and feedback/critique, and includes the 8 Habits of Mind.
+I carried this experience forward and applied it to the educational settings I experienced elsewhere.

-In Slovakia, I also taught IB Visual Arts for 3.5 years.
-Students graduated and attend Central St. Martins, London; Leeds College of Art & Design, England; and applications to Savannah College of Art & Design, USA.
+In Slovakia, I also taught IB Visual Arts.
+Students graduated and attended Central St. Martins, London; Leeds College of Art & Design, England; and Savannah College of Art & Design, USA.

-Through teaching experience I integrated Technology in my classroom, in the following ways;
+Technology was integrated in my classroom, in the following ways;

 - Digital program access is allowed, such as Procreate and other drawing apps.